 If you run a business from home or are looking for a one-off document shredding service, you can find out more about domestic paper shredding services here, including how it works, the benefits and the costs.

 Why you must dispose of confidential waste securely

-There are three main reasons to dispose of confidential waste properly.
+Below are the main reasons to dispose of confidential waste properly.

 Your legal obligations

 A business must follow laws included in the General Data Protection Regulation (GDPR) that make it responsible for protecting people’s personal information.